-In an initiative to increase access to higher education, Texas State University has developed the Bobcat Promise.
-This program guarantees free tuition and mandatory fees for 15 credit hours per semester to new entering freshmen with a family adjusted gross income that does not exceed $25,000.
+To increase access to higher education, Texas State University offers the Bobcat Promise.
+This program guarantees free tuition and mandatory fees for 15 credit hours per semester (not to exceed your demonstrated need) to new entering freshmen with a family adjusted gross income that does not exceed $35,000.

 To be eligible for the Bobcat Promise, you must: